SylverbladeX/ValoriumX/readme.md

 ## 🤝 How to Contribute
+All contributions and interactions within the Valorium X community are expected to adhere to our Code of Conduct.
+Please read our Contribution Guidelines before getting started.

+The most valuable contributions at this stage are intellectual:

+Read our Whitepaper (English) and analyze our fundamental concepts.
 Valorium X is an **open-source project** and thrives on collaboration.
 You can contribute by:
 - **Reading our documentation and whitepaper** to get familiar with our work.
 - **Opening an issue** in this repository to ask questions, suggest improvements, or debate a concept.